scality/RestBlockDriver/README.md

 The devices can be partitioned as conventional disks for instance:

-    # fdisk /dev/dewba
+    # fdisk /dev/DeviceName

-Once partitioned, the associated files in /dev are created, for instance for a volume named "TestVolume", mapped on the device "dewba":
-  * /dev/dewba1 also symlinked to /dev/dewb/TestVolume/part-1
-  * /dev/dewba2 also symlinked to /dev/dewb/TestVolume/part-2
-And so on...
+Then, you use it as any other device: each partition will appear with the same name as the device itself with a number suffix.

 sysfs interface
 ---------------

 For each device, an entry is created in /sys/block
-  * /sys/block/dewba for dewba
-  * /sys/block/dewbb for dewbb
+  * /sys/block/MySmallDevice for the volume attached as 'MySmallDevice'
-And so on...
+  * /sys/block/dewba for ithe volume attached as 'dewba' And so on...